What Is Dandruff (And How to Get Rid of It)

 Dandruff vs. Scalp Psoriasis

-When looking up your symptoms, you may come across a condition known as scalp psoriasis.
+When looking up your symptoms, you may encounter a condition known as scalp psoriasis.
 Understanding the difference between dandruff and scalp psoriasis means you can treat your symptoms accordingly.
 So, how do you know if you have psoriasis or dandruff?

 As discussed above, dandruff is a common skin issue that causes noticeable white flakes to fall from your scalp.
 It isn’t typically serious and can often be remedied at home.
-In comparison, psoriasis is a chronic condition that has no cure and often causes a great deal of discomfort.
+In comparison, psoriasis is a chronic condition with no cure and often causes great discomfort.
 Unlike dandruff, psoriasis is considered an autoimmune disease.
 Patches often surface on your scalp, elbows, knees, and back.

 If you’re concerned about your symptoms or the severity of your condition, it’s recommended that you seek an expert opinion.
-This will allow you to get a proper diagnosis so you can seek the best possible treatment plan.
+This will allow you to get a proper diagnosis to seek the best possible treatment plan.

 How to Get Rid of Dandruff

-When addressing how to get rid of dandruff, you can target symptoms by taking simple steps in the comfort of your home.
+When addressing how to eliminate dandruff, you can target symptoms by taking simple steps in the comfort of your home.

 The first is to address your lifestyle — mainly your diet.
 If your diet is high in sugar and processed foods, this can trigger oil production.
-Instead, consume more nutrient-dense fruits and vegetables, as well as healthy fats.
+Instead, consume more nutrient-dense fruits and vegetables and healthy fats.

 Next, your shampooing regimen will have a significant effect on your dandruff.
 Oils and dead skin worsen symptoms of dandruff, so start washing your hair more often.
-It is recommended that you wash your hair a few times a week at a minimum if you’re prone to dandruff.
-Also, the shampoo products you use really do matter.
+You should wash your hair a few times a week at a minimum if you’re prone to dandruff.
+Also, the shampoo products you use do matter.

-Both options are highly beneficial, as you’ll want to be gently exfoliating your scalp on a regular basis anyway.
+This option is highly beneficial, as you’ll want to gently exfoliate your scalp regularly.
 This will allow you to regularly lift the top layer of dead skin, reducing dandruff production.
-The products that are most effective are those that leverage small amounts of salicylic acid.
+The most effective products are those that leverage small amounts of salicylic acid.
 Keralyt-5 Shampoo, for example, contains 5% salicylic acid.

 It’s important to target your dandruff and avoid scratching.
 Scratching and itching will only increase inflammation and irritation.
-Instead, apply one of the shampoos listed above, gently massaging your scalp, to get rid of your dandruff.
+Instead, apply one of the abovementioned shampoos, gently massaging your scalp to eliminate dandruff.

 Lastly, it’s important to manage stress levels.
 When you are stressed, this affects your overall health.
 It can trigger a wide range of conditions and may make dandruff worse.
 This is mainly due to the impact of stress on your immune system.
 While walks, yoga, and journaling are often recommended to reduce stress, you should focus on whatever helps you relax.
 Whether that is cooking or doing art, these activities can support your immune system and your quality of life as a whole.